-Dr. Jayne Pelletier is the Director of Accreditation and Policy for the College of Graduate and Professional Studies (CGPS).
-She oversees accreditation and policy development to support the operational and academic processes of online programs.
+Dr. Jayne Pelletier is the former Director of Accreditation and Policy for the College of Graduate and Professional Studies (CGPS) at the University of New England.
+This position oversees accreditation and policy development to support the operational and academic processes of online programs.

 The short answer?
 Quality control.
 Accreditation is a process in which institutions of learning are evaluated against a certain set of standards with the goal of effectiveness, improvement, and public assurance.
 It establishes a level of acceptable quality while respecting the unique missions of the institutions involved.